Application of blockchain for secure data transmission in distributed state estimation: Problem formulation

 \section{Problem formulation}

-Suppose we have divided the power system into $N$ areas, having $z_N$ measurements composed of power injection, power flow and voltage magnitude.
+Suppose that we have divided the power system into $N$ areas, having $z_N$ measurements composed of power injection, power flow and voltage magnitude.
 Considering $x_k$ as the state variables related to area $k$ and $\Tilde{x}_l$ as the auxiliary variables estimated by area $k$ related to its neighboring area $l$, one can rewrite (\ref{eq:main-DSE}) into the following equation:

-where $\Lambda_k$ indicates the set of all neighboring areas of $k$th area.
+where $\Lambda_k$ indicates the set of all neighboring areas of $k^{th}$ area.
 It is clear that (\ref{eq:decomposition-main-DSE}) is composed of two statements.
 The first statement is related to the measurements that the physical equation for calculating them only requires the state variables inside the area and can be written as follows:

-where $\Lambda_{(.)}^{(.)}$ indicates the set of measurements; $W_{(.)}^{(.)}$ weighting factor for the measurements; $P^m_{(.)}$, $Q^m_{(.)}$ and $v^m_{(.)}$ are the active power injection or power flow, reactive power injection or power flow and voltage measurements; while $P_{(.)}$, $Q_{(.)}$ and $v_{(.)}$ are the physical equations of these measurements.
+where $i$ and $j$ are arbitrary buses; $\Lambda^{v}_{k}$, $\Lambda^{P}_{k}$, $\Lambda^{Q}_{k}$, $\Lambda^{PF}_{k}$ and $\Lambda^{QF}_{k}$ indicate the set of voltage, active power injection, reactive power injection, active power flow and reactive power flow measurements in area $k$, respectively; $W_{(.)}^{(.)}$ weighting factor for the measurements; $P^m_{(.)}$, $Q^m_{(.)}$ and $v^m_{(.)}$ are the active power injection or power flow, reactive power injection or power flow and voltage observed measurements, respectively; While $P_{(.)}$, $Q_{(.)}$ and $v_{(.)}$ are the physical equations of these measurements.
 These physical equations governing the power system are provided in appendix.

 The second statement of (\ref{eq:decomposition-main-DSE}), is related to the measurements in $k$ that need to receive state values regarding the buses in connection with the neighboring area $l$.
-It is to be noted that, for calculation of the physical equations regarding these measurements, we use the auxiliary variables.
+It is to be noted that, for calculation of the physical equations regarding these measurements, we use the auxiliary variables:

 where $\Tilde{\theta}_{(.)}$ and $\Tilde{v}_{(.)}$ are the auxiliary variables.
 It is worth noting that the last two statements in (\ref{eq:decomposition-DSE-secondpart}) are utilized to provide a consensus for this minimization function.